The definitive guide to project billing and invoicing

-Billing hourly is a flexible project billing process, so you’ll be able to tweak it to fit your own needs – here are some actionable tips from freelancers who are already well versed in the subject:
+Billing hourly is a flexible project billing process, so you’ll be able to tweak it to fit your own needs – here are some actionable tips from freelancers on this Reddit thread who are already well versed in the subject:

 - Round up your time – If a conference call lasts 31 minutes, but you have to stop what you’re currently doing, and read some prep documentation before taking call, you should round up this item in your report to at least 45 minutes.
 Rounding up to 15 minutes is the norm, but you can also round up to the nearest 6 minutes, nearest 1 hour, or any other number you find suitable – if you’re looking to significantly round up your billable hours in order to cover for preparation tasks, make sure you make this clear to the client beforehand.